lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 Cells 17-18.

+I used an initial learning rate of 0.001 with exponential decay.

+I used a batch size of 128 which seemed to ensure an efficient workload on the AWS GPU.

+With the enriched training set 100 (or less) epochs seemed sufficient to reach the potential of the networks I experimented with.

+I used the AdamOptimizer, didn't try any other as there quite a few other hyperparameters to experiment with already.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 Cell 19.